Wilmer Allison

-Wilmer Lawson Allison Jr. (December 8, 1904 – April 20, 1977) was an American amateur tennis champion of the 1930s.
-Allison's career was overshadowed by the arrival of Don Budge, although he was both a fine singles player and, along with his frequent partner, John Van Ryn, a great doubles player.
+Wilmer Lawson Allison Jr. (December 8, 1904 – April 20, 1977) was an American amateur World No 4-ranked tennis champion of the 1930s.
+Allison was both a fine singles player and, along with his frequent partner, John Van Ryn, a great doubles player.
+He won the 1935 U.S. Championship in singles and was also ranked the US No. 1 in 1934 and 1935.

 At the University of Texas at Austin, Allison was the Intercollegiate tennis champion in 1927.
-One of Allison's earliest tournament wins was the 1928 Canadian Championship, where he won the final over doubles partner Van Ryn 6–2, 6–4, 6–3.
+One of Allison's earliest tournament wins was the 1928 Canadian Championship, where he won the final over doubles partner Van Ryn.